iam-benjamen/freeCodeCamp-Projects/README.md

 # freeCodeCamp-Projects

-This repo is a collection of my personal projects from Responsive Web course at freecodecamp.org
+This repo is a collection of my personal projects from Responsive Web Design course @ `www.freecodecamp.org`